 - Using cash or private funds - you can pay the loan back using your own cash at any time.
 Be careful about taking a loan out again from the company shortly after clearing it, as this arrangement is likely to be caught by the 'bed and breakfast' rules above.

 - Leave the loan outstanding - the s455 charge is temporary and is refunded after the loan is repaid, however, this does represent a drag on your cashflow.

 No corporation tax will be owed by the company on any money it is loaned from the director and you can withdraw this amount at any time tax free.

-Any interest that you might decide to charge would be treated as a business expense for the company and personal income for yourself (this would need to be declared on your Self-Assessment).
+Any interest that you charge your company would be treated as a business expense for the company and personal income for yourself (this would need to be declared on your Self-Assessment).
 Your company pays you interest less 20% Income Tax and on a quarterly basis needs to report and pay this income tax on a CT61 form.

-If you need any help with you Limited company's Director Loan Accounts, or filing your annual return, then get in touch with us today by booking a discovery call today.
-You can click Get Started below to book.
+If you need any help with your Limited company's Director Loan Accounts, or filing your annual return, then get in touch.